zengjiexia/CalciumInfluxAssay/README.md

-# CalciumInfluxAssay
+# Calcium Influx Assay
 Data analysis code for Membrane Permeabilisation Assay

 This code was written in python 3.6.

 Should work on both MacOS and Windows.

-Two python files must be in the same folder when processing images.
+Two python files should be put in the same folder.

 Special requirements in python modules: